meashishpatel/Blog-Website/12MegaBlog/README.md

 > NOTE: The variable name must start with REACT_APP_VARIABLE and for vite apps it must be VITE_APPWRITE_URL
 * To get the access of .env varialbles in app.jsx use console.log(import.meta.env.VITE_APPWRITE_URL)

+# Making a service
+* Made a folder names as appwrite in src